Bidens micrantha

 Additional Habitat Information

-This species in general is found in a variety habitats such as dry, mesic and wet forests, sub-alpine and alpine shrublands of grasses and on sheer rock walls.
-While the subspecies micrantha (West Maui) is apparently secure in numbers, subsp. ctenophylla (leeward Hualālai, Hawaiʻi) is vulnerable and subsp. kalealaha (Lānaʻi and West Maui) is listed as a federally endangered species.
+This species in general are found in a variety habitats such as dry, mesic and wet forests, sub-alpine and alpine shrublands of grasses and on sheer rock walls from about 165 to over 7500 feet.

 leaf Special Features and Information